Comfort Suites Downtown

 Built on a generous lot of land donated by Henry Flagler, this historic Romanesque Revival style church features cone-shaped turrets and decorative brickwork.

-Juan Ponce de Léon never found the 'fountain of youth' and some historians say he was probably looking for Spanish loot and not necessarily for youthful rejuvenation.
-The legend however states that he learned of it from an Native American lady and her son (quite possibly from the Taino tribe).
-Nevertheless, he did land in the environs of what is St. Augustine today and although this man may have a notorious reputation, it's hard to escape his name placed everywhere around town.
-This theme park plays upon that theme and it presents a cornucopia of colonial America circa 1565.
+Juan Ponce de Léon never did find the fabled 'fountain of youth' which it was alleged he sought in 1513.
+In fact, some historians say he actually sought Spanish loot.
+Nevertheless, the contingent of his compatriot, Pedro Menéndez de Avilés did land on this spot which has been converted into a kid's archaeological park.
+Subsequent excavations have confirmed Avilés' expedition and even though he landed here, the park plays upon de Leon's name instead.
+Inside visitors will find a cornucopia of colonial America circa 1565.
 The park has exhibits of both the Spanish arrival as well as those on indigenous peoples, most notably the Timucuan.
 The Village, Settlement, and the replica Burial Grounds make it a great place for kids, especially when the actors fire off the cannons and archaic Arquebuses.